openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 last(): number

-Puts the [BreakIterator](#breakiterator8) object to the last text boundary, which is always the next position after the end of the processed text.
+Puts the **BreakIterator** object to the last break point, which is always the next position after the end of the processed text.

 **System capability**: SystemCapability.Global.I18n